True West (play): Characters and cast

+Metcalf also portrayed Mom in the Steppenwolf Theatre production, replacing Thomson in some performances.

 Plot

 Act One

 True West is about the sibling rivalry between two estranged brothers who have reconnected.
 The play begins with brothers Austin and Lee sitting in their mother's house.
-This is the first time they've seen each other in five years.
-The two are not on good terms, but Austin attempts to appease his older brother, who is more dominant.
+This is the first time they have seen each other in five years.
+They are not on good terms, but Austin attempts to appease his older brother, who is more dominant.
 We learn that their mother is on vacation in Alaska and that Austin is housesitting.
 Austin is trying to work on his screenplay but Lee continually distracts him with nonsense questions.
 The two brothers seem on edge with each other.
 When Austin suggests that Lee leave, Lee threatens to steal things from the neighborhood.
-Austin calms him down and the night ends with the two of them on neutral terms.
+Austin calms him down and the night ends with them on neutral terms.

-Lee talks about the security level of their mother's house, and how Lee went into the desert to find their dad.
-Austin then tells Lee to leave the house because a film producer, Saul, is coming by to look at Austin's screenplay (described as a “period piece”).
+Lee talks about the security level of their mother's house, and how Lee went into the desert to find their father.
+Austin then tells Lee to leave the house because a film producer, Saul, is coming to look at Austin's screenplay (described as a "period piece").
 Lee agrees to leave in exchange for Austin's car keys.
-Austin is reluctant at first but relents, and Lee promises that he will have it back by six.
+Austin is reluctant at first but relents, and Lee promises that he return it back by six.
 Lee departs.

 Saul and Austin are discussing their agreement when Lee enters with a stolen television set.
-Saul and Lee discuss golf and make plans to play the next day, excluding Austin because he doesn't play, despite his desire that Lee have nothing to do with Saul.
+Saul and Lee discuss golf and make plans to play the next day, excluding Austin because he does not play, despite his desire that Lee have nothing to do with Saul.
 Lee proposes a script idea to Saul and Saul reacts positively.

 Lee describes his story out loud.
-Austin writes it down, but stops, saying it doesn't resemble real life.
-The two brothers quarrel and Austin asks Lee for his car keys back.
-Lee assumes Austin is trying to make him leave, and Lee says he can't be kicked out.
-Austin says he wouldn't kick him out because he's his brother.
+Austin writes it down, but stops, saying it does not resemble real life.
+The brothers quarrel and Austin asks Lee for his car keys back.
+Lee assumes Austin is trying to make him leave, and Lee says he cannot be kicked out.
+Austin says he would not kick him out because he is his brother.
 Lee counters that being brothers means nothing because in-family murders are most common.
-Austin assures him they won't be driven to murder over a movie script.
-The two admit to being envious of each other's lives, Lee returns the car keys and the scene closes with Austin typing Lee's story.
+Austin assures him they will not be driven to murder over a movie script.
+The two admit to being envious of each other's lives, Lee returns the car keys, but later asks for them back.
+The scene closes with Austin typing Lee's story.